 Isn’t the concept of being divorced with kids kind of ironic?
 Think about it.
-You and your spouse decide you don’t want to live together any longer, you don’t want to be a couple, and chances are the amount of resentment, anger and animosity you have towards each other is off the charts.
+You and your spouse decide you don’t want to live together any longer, you want to get divorced, you don’t want to be a couple, and chances are the amount of resentment, anger and animosity you have towards each other is off the charts.

 So, when I read this reader’s comment, I couldn’t help but feel the irony of being divorced with kids at its fullest: